swisnl/filament-activitylog/README.md

 in your closure, so omit the parameters you don't need.
 The parameters are matched by name, not by order.
 So feel free to order them differently, but don't change the name.

-The `FilamentActivitylog::registerAttributeTableLabelProvider` method accepts a second parameter, which is the priority of the label provider.
+The `FilamentActivityLog::registerAttributeTableLabelProvider` method accepts a second parameter, which is the priority of the label provider.
 The default priority is 0.
 The higher the priority, the earlier the provider is called.
 The built-in label providers has a negative priority, so they are called after custom providers (unless you explicitly give them a lower priority).